Cloud Software Development: All You Need to Know

 Infrastructure as a Service (IaaS) delivers computing resources (servers, storage, networks) using virtualization technology.
 In other words, IaaS is a virtual data center that replaces physical hardware.

-System administrators work with IaaS: they install and maintain operating systems, runtime, middleware, and applications.
+• System administrators work with IaaS: they install and maintain operating systems, runtime, middleware, and applications.

-Examples: AWS, VMware
+• Examples: AWS, VMware

 Platform as a Service (PaaS) is a virtual software development platform.

-Developers work with PaaS: they use built-in tools to create, test, launch and customize applications.
+• Developers work with PaaS: they use built-in tools to create, test, launch and customize applications.
 With this model, customers focus on their app development, not on infrastructure maintenance.

-Examples: Microsoft Azure, Heroku
+• Examples: Microsoft Azure, Heroku

 Software as a Service (SaaS) is the delivery of ready-to-use software solutions.

-End users leverage SaaS products to complete tasks such as communication, storage and analytics.
+• End users leverage SaaS products to complete tasks such as communication, storage, and analytics.

-Examples: Office 365, Google Drive
+• Examples: Office 365, Google Drive

-The world’s list of cloud providers is topped by Amazon Web Services (AWS), followed by Microsoft Azure, Google, IBM, Alibaba and Oracle.
+The world’s list of cloud providers is topped by Amazon Web Services (AWS), followed by Microsoft Azure, Google, IBM, Alibaba, and Oracle.

-However, when choosing a cloud solution, one should not be limited to big market players.
+However, when choosing a solution, one should not be limited to big market players.
 Backed up by rich cloud computing expertise and a significant number of successful projects, SaM Solutions has created its own PaaS — SaM CloudBOX.
-This private cloud relies on DevOps best practices to help businesses jump-start their software development projects.
+This private platform relies on DevOps best practices to help businesses jump-start their software development projects.

 Cloud Software Development Advantages